zain-0/Malaria-Diagnosis-using-LeNet-and-WandB.AI/README.md

 Project Notebooks
 -----------------

--   `malaria_detection.ipynb`: Main notebook containing the implementation of the Malaria Detection Project.
+-   `malaria_diagnosis_cnn.ipynb`: Main notebook containing the implementation of the Malaria Detection Project.

 Data Preprocessing and Augmentation
 -----------------------------------